TROJail: Trajectory-Level Optimization for Multi-Turn Large Language Model Jailbreaks with Process Rewards: Abstract

 \section{Abstract}

-Large language models are vulnerable to jailbreak attacks, threatening their safe deployment in real-world applications.
-This paper studies black-box multi-turn jailbreaks, aiming to train attacker LLMs to elicit harmful content from black-box models through a sequence of prompt–output interactions.
-Existing approaches typically rely on single turn optimization, which is insufficient for learning long-term attack strategies.
-To bridge this gap, we formulate the problem as a multi-turn reinforcement learning task, directly optimizing the harmfulness of the final-turn output as the outcome reward.
-To mitigate sparse supervision and promote long-term attack strategies, we propose two heuristic process rewards: (1) controlling the harmfulness of intermediate outputs to prevent triggering the black-box model’s rejection mechanisms, and (2) maintaining the semantic relevance of intermediate outputs to avoid drifting into irrelevant content.
-Experimental results on multiple benchmarks show consistently improved attack success rates across multiple models, highlighting the effectiveness of our approach.
-The code is available at \url{https://github.com/xxiqiao/RL-MTJail}.
+Large language models have seen widespread adoption, yet they remain vulnerable to multi-turn jailbreak attacks, threatening their safe deployment.
+This has led to the task of training automated multi-turn attackers to probe model safety vulnerabilities.
+However, existing approaches typically rely on turn-level optimization, which is insufficient for learning long-term attack strategies.
+To bridge this gap, we formulate this task as a multi-turn reinforcement learning problem, directly optimizing the harmfulness of the final-turn response as the outcome reward.
+To address the sparse supervision of the outcome reward, we introduce TROJail, which employs two process rewards to evaluate the utility of intermediate prompts and integrate them into advantage estimation.
+These rewards (1) penalize overly harmful prompts that trigger the model's refusal mechanism, and (2) encourage steering the semantic relevance of responses toward the targeted harmful content.
+Experimental results show improved attack success rates across multiple models and benchmarks, highlighting the effectiveness of our approach.
+The code is available at \url{https://github.com/xxiqiao/TROJail}.
 Warning: This paper contains examples of harmful content.